 The halting of activity due to the Coronavirus has affected airports in many ways.
-Passenger traffic has dropped to around zero and airports are packed with dozens of aircraft.
-The aprons do not always have enough space for so many aircraft, and many airports have resorted to using other paved (and even unpaved) areas – even though they are not designed for this use.
+Passenger traffic dropped to around zero and airports were packed with dozens of aircraft.
+The aprons do not always have enough space for so many aircraft, and many airports resorted to using other paved (and even unpaved) areas – even though they are not designed for this use.

 Parking aircraft in non-parking areas requires monitoring and evaluating the condition of pavements to ensure they are in good condition before restarting operations.

 Traditionally, the aircraft aprons have been designed primarily from rigid pavement (concrete), because it is more resistant to static loads than flexible pavement (asphalt).
 Furthermore, concrete is not susceptible to degradation by spills such as fuel, oils etc.

 These days it is common to see photos of airport runways converted into improvised aircraft parking lots, but is the pavement really prepared for this?
 The answer is, theoretically, no, at least not for a prolonged period of time.
 The static load that an aircraft’s main landing gear transfers to the pavement is enormous.
 If this load is prolonged over time, the asphalt could begin to deform, due to its natural viscoelasticity.
 And, given that asphalt is more sensitive to high temperatures, and the hottest months of the year are upon us, these deformations could be more likely to occur.